 Part I. Basilica – Oktogon

-Starting your walk from the Bajzsy-Zsilinszky road, take a look the house at No.3 where the Postal Museum used to operated (it moved to a nearby address: Benczúr u.
-27. II. story, district VI.).
+Starting your walk from the Bajzsy-Zsilinszky road, take a moment to observe the house at No.3 where the Postal Museum used to operated.

 A fresco by Károly Lotz decorates the ceiling in the stairway.
 In the Postal Museum you can also see what a 10-room bourgeois apartment looked liked in the 19th century.

-The courtyard of the Krausz Palace at No. 12. has a nice fountain and scraffitos – today it houses the Miniversum Model Train Museum & Playhouse
+The courtyard of the Krausz Palace at No. 12. has a nice fountain and scraffitos.

 The next attraction is the Hungarian State Opera House.

-The architectural masterpiece by Miklós Ybl is richly decorated both from outside and inside.
+The architectural masterpiece by the famous architect, Miklós Ybl is richly decorated both from outside and inside.

 Budapest’s Opera House is on par with Opera Houses in Vienna or in Paris.